BinaryIgor/blog/posts/index-a-crucial-data-structure-for-search-performance.md

 2. (22|23|30), 32 is greater, so go the right again
 3. (30|32) - we have it, take associated row ids and read data from the disk

 Usually, each value is repeated in the child nodes until the leaf nodes.
 For example, 10 is in the root, but also in the first node to the left, and then right to the left (leaf node).
-To optimize certain operations (like range queries) leaf nodes are all connected by a doubly linked list (<a href="https://use-the-index-luke.com/sql/anatomy" target="_blank">for details of the anatomy, check out amazing "Use the Index, Luke!" blog</a>).
+To optimize certain operations (like range queries) leaf nodes are all connected by a doubly linked list (<a href="https://use-the-index-luke.com/sql/anatomy">for details of the anatomy, check out amazing "Use the Index, Luke!" blog</a>).
 Then leaf nodes have row ids, which are references (addresses) to the table rows data.

 Logarithmic complexity gives us good performance for a very, very long time and for huge datasets.
 B-tree search complexity is *O(log<sub>b</sub>n)*.
 Assuming b = 10, which in practice can go up to hundreds or even thousands (making it even faster), the search complexity will be:
 ```